djross22/NIST-LMSF/README.md

 	The list of valid metadata types is: "user", "media", "strain", "plasmid", "additive", "antibiotic", "project", "concentration", "note", "number", and "integer"

-	The <key> parameter is meant to be a short, human-readable indentifier of the function of the media, strain, plasmid, etc. in the current experiment.
+	The <key> parameter is meant to be a short, human-readable identifier of the function of the media, strain, plasmid, etc. in the current experiment.
 	It is also used as the key for storage of Get() result in the metaDictionary.

 	For metadata type "concentration", the user dialog gets the numeric value and units for the concentration.